krazzzy7/krazzzy7/README.md

 - 👋 Hi, I’m @krazzzy7
 - 👀 I’m interested in learning new technologies
 - 🌱 I’m currently learning Node Js and TypeScript
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can reach me on my twitter profile : @imkrishbhardwaj

 <!---
 krazzzy7/krazzzy7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.